jbrodriguez/unbalance/README.md

 Go to the Plugins tab<br/>
 Click on Install Plugin<br/>
 Paste the following address in the input field: https://raw.githubusercontent.com/jbrodriguez/unraid/master/plugins/unbalance.plg<br/>
-Click install
+Click Install

 ## Running the app
+After installing the plugin, you can access the web UI, via the following methods:

+- Go to Settings > Utilities
+- Click on unBALANCE
+- Click on Open Web UI

+or

+- Go to Plugins > Installed Plugins
+- Click on unBALANCE
+- Click on Open Web UI

+or

-When the array is started, the app is ready to be used, so you can reach the web interface at http://Tower:6237/ (replace Tower with the address/name of your unRAID server)
+Navigate with your browser to http://Tower:6237/ (replace Tower with the address/name of your unRAID server)

 As mentioned previously, the app will show the Settings page the first time it's run.